pyOpenSci/pyopensci.github.io/_posts/events/2024-06-25-create-your-first-python-package-scipy-2024.md

 ## Hatch & Python

-If you already have a working version of Python on your computer, then you are in good shape!**If you don’t have Python installed on your computer, then Hatch will install Python for you when you install it following the instructions below.**
+If you already have a working version of Python on your computer, then you are in good shape! **If you don’t have Python installed on your computer, then Hatch will install Python for you when you install it following the instructions below.**

 ## Install Hatch

-_These instructions were adapted from the [Introduction to hatch](https://www.pyopensci.org/python-package-guide/tutorials/get-to-know-hatch.html) section of the [pyOpenSci Python Packaging Guide](https://www.pyopensci.org/python-package-guide/)._
+_These instructions were adapted from the [Introduction to Hatch](https://www.pyopensci.org/python-package-guide/tutorials/get-to-know-hatch.html) section of the [pyOpenSci Python Packaging Guide](https://www.pyopensci.org/python-package-guide/)._

 ### For Mac users

 _These instructions are for installing Hatch using the GUI installer.
-If you’d prefer to use the Command line installer, please see the [Hatch documentation](https://hatch.pypa.io/latest/install/#command-line-installer)._
+If you’d prefer to use the command line installer, please see the [Hatch documentation](https://hatch.pypa.io/latest/install/#command-line-installer)._

 1. In your browser, download the `.pkg` file: [hatch-universal.pkg](https://github.com/pypa/hatch/releases/latest/download/hatch-universal.pkg)
 2. Run the downloaded file and follow the on-screen instructions to install Hatch.